LionWeb-io/specification/new-readme/readme-new.md

 We aim to create the following work products (in order of descending priority):

-* [Document] Specifications for the communication protocols; this also requries the definition of a meta-meta model
+* [Document] Specifications for the communication protocols; this also requries the definition of a meta-metamodel
 * [Document] A reference architecture for cloud-based modeling tools (necessarily mainly to be able to produce the others)
 * [Code] Where appropriate, bindings for these protocols in several programming languages
 * [Code] Reference implementations and examples of how to build systems using the LIonWeb protocols (in particular, using some of the systems mentioned in the History section)